HermannKroll/NarrativeAnnotation/README_Covid_Classification.md

 Therefore, first go to the [LitCovid Page](https://www.ncbi.nlm.nih.gov/research/coronavirus/#data-download).
 Download the bibliography data as a TSV file.
-Open the TSV file and remove all comments before the CSV header.

 Then, load the document classification via:
 ```